-Every year, some of the most talented individuals from around the world set out on internships with Mercy Corps with particularly demanding terms of reference — to change the world.
-Internships are challenging opportunities for aspiring international relief and development practitioners.
-They are a chance to apply your education and experience to hands-on projects that contribute to Mercy Corps' efforts to help people turn the crises they confront into the opportunities they deserve, in support of our mission to promote productive, secure and just communities.
+Every year, some of the most talented individuals from around the world set out on internships with Mercy Corps with a desire to change the world.
+Internships are promising opportunities for aspiring international relief and development practitioners to explore community-led change.
+They are a chance to apply your education and experience to hands-on projects that contribute to Mercy Corps' efforts to help people turn the crises they confront into the opportunities they deserve, in support of our mission to promote productive, secure, and just communities.
 Driven by local needs, our programmes provide communities in the world's toughest places with the tools and support they need to transform their own lives.

-Internships are open to undergraduate and postgraduate students, recent graduates or individuals exploring a career shift and looking to gain experience with Mercy Corps.
+Internships are open to undergraduate and graduate students, as well as recent graduates (within one year) looking to gain experience with Mercy Corps.

 We have internship opportunities year-round with the greatest number during the summer.

 If there is a potential match, the applicant will be contacted.
-Final candidates will be interviewed in person, when possible, or by phone.
+Final candidates will be interviewed in person, when possible, or via a video call.

-Mercy Corps' unpaid internships are for individuals interested in careers in international relief and development.
-They give students a chance to do real-world research, learn the ins and outs of global relief and development work and gain exposure to a full range of nonprofit management issues.
+Mercy Corps' internships are fully paid and aimed at individuals interested in exploring careers in international relief and development.
+They give students a chance to do real-world research, learn the ins and outs of global relief and development work and gain exposure to navigating nonprofit management.

-Although interns work under the direction of a single staff person, they often have the opportunity to work with people throughout the agency.
-Interns are encouraged to attend relevant team member gatherings and lunchtime seminars to gain the broadest possible appreciation and understanding of our work.
+Although interns work under the direction of a single staff person, they often have the opportunity to work with a wide array of people throughout the agency.
+Interns are encouraged to attend relevant team member gatherings and the Intern Exploration Series to gain the broadest possible appreciation and understanding of our work.

-Mercy Corps offers a number of field-office internships for graduate students.
-Scopes of work are diverse, but past interns have designed innovative environmental programmes in Colombia, helped create micro-business plans in Kyrgyzstan, assisted educational interventions in China, and conducted needs-assessments in Kazakhstan.
-We regret that we are unable to place undergraduate students internationally.
+Due to COVID‑19 restrictions, all our global internships are currently paused.
+Once the safety of our interns can be assured, however, Mercy Corps will resume our international internship opportunities aimed at graduate students.
+The scopes of work are diverse, but past interns have designed innovative environmental programmes in Colombia, helped create micro-business plans in Kyrgyzstan, assisted educational interventions in China, and conducted needs-assessments in Kazakhstan.

 Frequently Asked Questions